The blog can be a source of clients for freelancers but here are 5 type of content that shouldn’t be part of a freelancer’s blog

 As a freelancer doing part-time blogging, you aren’t the going to be the first one who will be reporting news.

 So if you aren’t breaking a news story, there is no point in sharing the exact same news story on your blog yet again.
-One can share views or opinion about a particular news breakout but just sharing the news as an update on a blog isn’t going to be of much value.
+One can share views or opinions about a particular news breakout but just sharing the news as an update on a blog isn’t going to be of much value.

 As an example, if your blog is about WordPress, there isn’t too much value being added on your blog if you report the release of a new version of WordPress but your views of anything new in the latest version can be a good read for your readers.